 - SI 429: eCommunities - The study of groups of people online and how they form communities (and what sets those communities apart from their real life counterparts).
 Over the course of the semester we did an in-depth analysis of a single site recognizing how the admins (if there were any) regulated users, behavior, conventions, new members, and more.
 We also looked into what motivated users to contribute information without any inherent awards and designing rewards systems.
 My research focused on Reddit and may at some point be posted here.

-- COMM 408: Technology + Play - Another UX class, this looked at what exactly "play" was and how exactly it was captured in games (particularly of the video variety, but not always).
+- COMM 408: Technology & Play - Another UX class, this looked at what exactly "play" was and how exactly it was captured in games (particularly of the video variety, but not always).
 Designed (but didn't develop) large scale games and made specific, research supported design choices that directly affected the user's experience.
-Additionally, we partnered with the Florida Institute for Sustainable Energy to design a game tasked with teaching the general public about the dangers of monopolized power supplies in smaller districts.
+Additionally, we partnered with the Florida Institute for Sustainable Energy (Wikipedia) to design a game tasked with teaching the general public about the dangers of monopolized power supplies in smaller districts.
+I wrote a number of essays about games for this class, which are collected under this tag.

 So there it is.
 Informatics.
 A major so open that people declaring don't even know what exactly they can do with it (a depressingly funny running joke in SI).
 My favorite part is that its openness affords students the opportunity to shape their development however they see fit.
 For me, I wanted to be a programmer, but better; to sling code with the slickest of shakers all the while maintaining a diverse and flexible skill set.